Frequently Asked Questions

 Why yet another programming language?

 Because there's currently no high-level programming language for writing stateful software that I'm aware of.
+That's the short answer.

 Pure computation is the process of computing a result from some input data.
 That's what pure functions do.
 Some types of software, like compilers or scripts that perform scientific calculations do hardly anything else.